nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

 The application satisfies the following requirements:
- * Portability: Users can transfer their data from the applciation since all the data is stored in a txt file.
+ * Portability: Users can transfer their data from the application since all the data is stored in a txt file.
- * Modifiability: Since the application is broken down into different packages and classes, developers would be able to modfiy the application with ease.
+ * Modifiability: Since the code is broken down into different packages and classes, developers would be able to modify the application with ease.
  * Simplicity: The application comes with a detailed user guide along with the help commands.
 Hence, users can always refer to these to understand on how to use the application.
- * Safety: The application can be downloaded form Github, which offers a secure downloading service.
-Furthermore, the application runs on command line and hence, it
+ * Compatibility: The application runs on various operating systems: Windows, Linux etc
+ * Testability: The application is built using Gradle, a tool that offers various testing capabilities.
+Furthermore, developers could also modify the input.txt file to provide a set of inputs and test if the application returns the expected output.

 ## Glossary

 * *glossary item* - Definition